ALIGNMENT QUESTIONS IN DOWNWARD-FACING DOG

-How many times have you done Downward Facing Dog in your yoga practice?
+How many times have you done Downward-Facing Dog in your yoga practice?
 I can’t answer that either.
 It’s a posture that shows up in a yoga class quite often.
 It just becomes part of the foundation of a physical practice after a while.
-When you started your practice, you may have been told that it’s a resting posture but, it doesn’t always feel like that does it?
-It takes some time for it to feel “right” or even “comfortable”.
-You’ve most likely navigated through things like:
+When you started your practice, you may have been told that it’s a resting posture, but it doesn’t always feel like that, does it?
+It takes some time for it to feel “right” or even “comfortable.”
+You’ve most likely navigated through things like the following:

 Should my heels touch the mat?

 How far apart should my hands be from one another?

 What about the direction of my hands?

 How far apart should my hands be from my feet?